Help entries

 and charge

 fields, which are frequently left empty in PDB files, are not printed.
-They can be retrieved with the pdb_element
+The direct access to the fields is considered part of the interface.

 Custom fields can be set on Atom